 I know, I know, I can hear what you’re thinking.
 And allow me to reiterate: I DO love my children and I am aware that there are hundreds of women who would give actual limbs to be in my position.
 But hey, sometimes being mom means keeping it real.
 And the reality is that my kids drive me crazy!
 Like “Gone Girl” crazy.
 Like shaving my hair off ala Britney Spears crazy.

 Do your kids make you want to go to the toilet to just sit there, and enjoy the silence?
 Welcome, friend!
 Do you often find yourself thinking “oh, just go away!” with a smile on your face, while listening to another boring story about soccer?
 I see you, girlfriend!
 Have you ever dreamt about your life pre-children, with stars in your eyes and longing in your heart?
 I feel your pain, Jane!
 Does feeling this way make us bad people?
 Uhhh, nope.
-After hearing a panel of very real moms share about their very real lives at the Baby Dove launch yesterday, I realized that it’s okay to not be okay sometimes.
+It’s okay to not be okay sometimes.
 Being a parent is not easy and if you think about it, no one asked us to be superhuman.
 Why do we put so much pressure on ourselves?